Quramy/npm-ts-workspaces-example/README.md

 # How to build TypeScript mono-repo project

+This repository explains how to create monorepos project using npm and TypeScript.

 ## Tools

-- npm (v7 or later)
+- npm cli(v7 or later)
-- Lerna: Multiple packages management tool.
+- TypeScript

 ## Directory Structure